raeperd/test.go/README.md

 ## Features

 - Simple and readable test assertions using generics
-- Built-in helpers for common cases like `test.NilErr` and `test.In`
+- Built-in helpers for common cases like `test.Nil` and `test.Contains`
 - Fail fast by default but easily switch to relaxed with `test.Relaxed(t)`
 - Helpers for testing against golden files with the testfile subpackage
 - No dependencies: just uses standard library